Australian Republic Movement: Australian Choice Model

-The ARM announced their proposed model for a republic on 13 January 2022, named the Australian Choice Model.
-Originating from a concept in the 2004 Senate report, the refined model would entail a process where each state and territory parliament may nominate one candidate to be the head of state, and the Federal Parliament nominates up to three candidates.
-The eleven candidates would then be put to a vote where the public would elect the head of state, who would serve a five-year term.
-Similar to the 1998 Gallop model, the model aims to resolve the challenging debate over whether the parliament or people should elect the highest official in a republic.
+On 13 January 2022, ARM announced its latest proposed model for how a president would be nominated and elected, named the Australian Choice Model.
+It would limit Australian's choice to candidates nominated by politicians.
+Each state and territory parliament would nominate one candidate to be the president and the federal parliament would nominate up to three candidates.
+The up to eleven nominees would then be put to voters to elect the president.
+However, the same candidate could be nominated by more than one parliament.
+The governing political parties in the parliaments would dominate the nominations and political parties are unlikely to nominate more than one candidate to run against their chosen nominee, which could result in just one candidate and the Australian Choice Model giving Australian voters no choice at all, in a fait accompli.
+The president would serve a five-year term.

-The model includes specific constitutional amendments drafted and supported by ten constitutional law scholars.
-The proposed amendments codify the reserve powers of the Head of State with some variance from how they are exercised presently.
-The ARM claims their research proves this approach has high levels of public support compared to previous direct election or parliamentary appointment models and therefore has the best prospects of success at a referendum.
+The model is similar to former ARM chair Geoff Gallop's 1998 model, and following a concept from a 2004 Senate report, the hybrid model aims to resolve the divided opinions as to whether the parliament or people should elect a president.
+ARM claimed their research indicated this approach has high levels of public support compared to previous direct election or parliamentary appointment models and therefore has the best prospects of success at a referendum.

+The model includes proposed constitutional amendments drafted and supported by ten constitutional law scholars.
+The proposed amendments also codify the Reserve powers of the Head of state with some variance from how they are exercised presently.

-A majority of ARM members voted to support the policy, however the policy announcement raised concerns and criticisms from the Australian Monarchist League, as well as other republicans, including former prime minister Paul Keating and former New South Wales Premier Bob Carr.
-Critics such as Carr claim that a head of state who is elected by the public could cause conflict with a prime minister and Parliament.
-Then-ARM Chair Peter FitzSimons argued against these criticisms, noting that the head of state's powers would be limited and they would be unable to dismiss a prime minister.
+A majority of ARM members voted to support the model and ARM claimed its research showed high public support but the model raised concerns and criticisms from not only the Australian Monarchist League, but also other republicans, including former prime minister Paul Keating and former New South Wales Premier Bob Carr.
+Critics such as Carr claim that a president who is elected by the public could cause conflict with a prime minister and Parliament.
+Then-ARM Chair Peter FitzSimons argued against these criticisms, noting that the president's powers would be limited and they would be unable to dismiss a prime minister.